East Suffolk line: Operations

 Greater Anglia passenger services are operated by Class 755 "FLIRT".
-Freight to Sizewell on the former Aldeburgh branch line is typically in the hands of Class 37 or Class 20s whilst Class 66 and Class 70s work trains to Felixstowe.
+Freight to Sizewell on the former Aldeburgh branch line is typically operated by Class 37 or Class 20s, while Class 66 and Class 70s work trains to Felixstowe.

 Signal boxes

 The following is a list of signal boxes operational during the steam and early years of the diesel era.
 They are listed south to north and in 2023 only Saxmundham is still operational.